WebP: Other programs

 FFmpeg linked with the VP8/VP9 reference codec library libvpx can extract VP8 key frames from WebM media and a script can then add the WebP RIFF header and the NUL pad byte for odd frame lengths.
 Meanwhile, FFmpeg supports libwebp directly.

 Gmail and Google Photos both support WebP.
 Support for WebP is also planned for Google App Engine.
 The Instant Previews feature of Google Search uses WebP internally to reduce disk space used by previews.
 Android 4.0 supports encoding and decoding WebP images (via bitmap and Skia).
 SDL_image supports the format since 1.2.11.

+Sumatra PDF supports WebP images for both standalone files and comic books since version 2.4.

-Telegram Messenger uses WebP for their Stickers, claiming they are displayed 5 times faster compared to the other formats usually used in messaging apps.
+Telegram Messenger uses WebP for its Stickers, claiming they are displayed five times faster compared to the other formats usually used in messaging apps.

-Signal uses WebP for their non-animated stickers.
+Signal uses WebP for its non-animated stickers.

 LibreOffice supports the import of WebP images since version 7.4, so does the LibreOffice technology based online office Collabora Online.

 Godot Engine as of version 4.0 supports importing and exporting WebP images and uses WebP as its internal format for storing imported compressed textures.

 Content management systems (CMS) usually do not support WebP natively or by default.
 However, for most popular CMS, extensions are available for automated conversion from other image formats to WebP and delivering WebP images to compatible browsers.
 Since June 2021, WordPress supports WebP natively.

-Restrictions
+Social media services known to natively support WebP in messages include Facebook, Slack, Discord and Element; however, some of these services only support static WebP, and not animated WebP.

+Disadvantages and criticism

-Like VP8 on which it is based, former lossy WebP supports only 8-bit YUV 4:2:0 format, which may cause color loss on images with thin contrast elements (such as in pixel art and computer graphics) and ghosting in anaglyph.
-To overcome this restriction, new lossless WebP supports VP8L encoding that works exclusively with 8-bit RGBA (red, green, blue, alpha) color space.
+Like VP8 on which it is based, lossy WebP supports only 8-bit YUV 4:2:0 format, which may cause color loss on images with thin contrast elements (such as in pixel art and computer graphics) and ghosting in anaglyph.
+Lossless WebP supports VP8L encoding that works exclusively with 8-bit RGBA (red, green, blue, alpha) color space.
+It has no support for 10-bit color depth, while the successors HEIC and AVIF added 10-bit color depth support.

-However, due to the complexity of the compression, it is also significantly slower than other web image formats.
-It is therefore usually not advisable to process the images directly, as is the case with Web Map Services.
+Due to the complexity of their compression method, WebP files take significantly more time to create than other web image formats.
+It is therefore usually not advisable to process WebP images on demand, as is the case with Web Map Services.